Natural Features of Kevo Strict Nature Reserve

 The Arctic fox is an Arctic species, which has adapted extremely well to the cold climate and scarce food supply.
 Its thick winter fur and ability to survive for long periods of time without food help the fox cope with the harsh conditions of the far north.
 The Arctic fox has two distinct coat colours, both of which can be found in Finland.
 The white winter coat is most commonly found among Arctic foxes, with only one out of every foxes having a dark winter coat.

 The Arctic fox is Finland's most endangered mammal, with only 5-10 individuals reported in the northernmost fells each year.
-The last confirmed den in Finland was reported in 1996.
+The last confirmed den in Finland was reported in 2023 and 2022 and erlier than that in 1996.
 Climate warming is the biggest threat to survival of the Arctic fox throughout its area of distribution: the Nordic countries, Russia and North America.
 Warm winters also make it easier for the red fox, a competitor to the Arctic fox, thrive in the fells.

 Arctic foxes have no understanding of national borders, which is why their protection is being promoted as a joint Nordic effort.
 Protection measures include providing food and hunting red foxes.
 In addition to this, Arctic foxes raised on farms in Norway and Sweden are being released into nature.